Nantwich

 Nub News

-TV and film star returning home for 2025 Nantwich Christmas Lights Switch-On
+One week to go until TV and film star switches on Nantwich Christmas Lights

-Famous actor and now author, Ben Miller, will return to his hometown this November, switching on the Nantwich Christmas Lights.
+Famous actor and now author, Ben Miller, will return to his hometown on Friday 21 November, switching on the Nantwich Christmas Lights.

 Miller, who grew up on Gingerbread Lane and attended Malbank School and Sixth Form College, rose to fame as one half of the comedy duo Armstrong and Miller.